Aleksei Fomkin: Later life

-After returning from service in the army, Fomkin was briefly a part of the Moscow Art Theatre.
+In 1987 Fomkin went to serve in military, after not receiving any invitations for half a year.
+After returning from service in the army, Fomkin was briefly a part of the Moscow Art Theatre, but was fired.
+After that he worked as painter in construction, but also was fired.
 He left Moscow for Vladimir, Russia, where he worked as a miller and met his wife, Elena.

-On 24 February 1996, Fomkin was staying over at an apartment with some friends.
+On 24 February 1996, Fomkin was staying over at an apartment with some friends, celebrating day of Soviet army and drinking alcohol.
 When the apartment building caught on fire, he was asleep and thus, was the only one who did not make it out safely, eventually suffocating in the smoke.